TangoSEO/seorepairlab/src/content/pages/english/terms-conditions.md

 ### Changes to Terms

-We reserve the right to update or modify these Terms at any time without prior notice.
+I reserve the right to update or modify these Terms at any time without prior notice.
 Any changes will be effective immediately upon posting on this page.
 Your continued use of the Website constitutes acceptance of the revised Terms.

-### Contact Us
+### Contact Me

-If you have any questions or concerns about these Terms, please contact us at:
+If you have any questions or concerns about these Terms, please contact me at:

 SEO Repair Lab